yanisoln/terminator/README.md

 *   **Deep UI Introspection:** Enables detailed understanding and control of complex UI elements.
 *   **Background App Interaction:** Capable of interacting with applications even if they are not in focus.

+## Benchmarks

+The [benchmark test](./terminator/src/tests/e2e_tests.rs) illustrates how fast Terminator can query the UI.
+It finds all edit elements in about **80&nbsp;ms**, showcasing a big speed advantage over vision-based tools.

 ## Demos

 Check out Terminator in action: